Lowlands (festival): 1993–1997: Revival and growth

-In August 1993 the first edition of "A Campingflight To Lowlands Paradise" takes place after Willem Venema revived it.
-Weather conditions are moderate: barely 15 degrees Celsius and rain on Friday and Sunday being the best day with a maximum of 18 degrees Celsius.
+In August 1993 the first edition of "A Campingflight To Lowlands Paradise" took place after Willem Venema revived it.
+Weather conditions were moderate: barely 15 degrees Celsius and rain on Friday, with Sunday being the best day with a maximum of 18 degrees Celsius.
 Tickets were bought at the entrance for 75 guilders and people receive a drawn floor plan.
-People are allowed to put up a tent to the left after the entrance with behind it a camping shop.
-The festival site consists of nothing more than a small stage tent and a larger one.
-People visit the festival for Rage Against the Machine and on Saturday Urban Dance Squad.
-Organizer Mojo Concerts aims for 10,000 visitors, but only 7,000 finally visit the festival.
-A month prior the festival was almost canceled because of messy organization and slow ticket sales.
+Attendants were allowed to put up a tent to the left after the entrance with behind it a camping shop.
+The festival site consisted of nothing more than a small stage tent and a larger one.
+People visited the festival for Rage Against the Machine and on Saturday Urban Dance Squad.
+Organizer Mojo Concerts aimed for 10,000 visitors, but only 7,000 finally visited the festival.
+A month earlier, the festival was almost canceled because of messy organization and slow ticket sales.
 However, Mojo continued and made sure the line-up consisted of big names.
 This was partly possible because Lowlands is programmed in the same weekend as Pukkelpop (Belgium) and Reading (Great Britain), so the big American rock bands didn't have to come across for only one performance.
 1994 was the first edition in which certain things would become characteristic for the following decades.
 Tents are named after the NATO phonetic alphabet: Alpha, Bravo, and Charlie.
 Peter te Bos, singer of rock band Claw Boys Claw and a graphic designer, takes care of the design and mascot: "Rapid Razor Bob" with a razor mouth.
 This style would stay the appearance of Lowlands for more than twenty years, until the collaboration ended in October 2016.
-Partly due to the extra tent, up to 12,500 people come to Lowlands, five thousand people more than the year before.
+Partly due to the extra tent, up to 12,500 people come to Lowlands in 1994, five thousand people more than the year before.

-Rapid growth continues the next year in 1995: 20,000 people visit the festival.
-Different this year is that it becomes a broader cultural festival.
-The three tent for music from the year before (Alpha, Bravo, Charlie) are back, with a new tent for theatre called Delta and the Echo for comedy.
+Rapid growth continues the next year in 1995: 20,000 people visited the festival.
+Different this year was that it becomes a broader cultural festival.
+The three tents for music from the year before (Alpha, Bravo, Charlie) were back, with a new tent for theatre called Delta and the Echo for comedy.
 For the first time ever the festival is sold out.
 Because of electricity issues, The Prodigy's performance was delayed till later in the evening.
 Amsterdam hip hop group Osdorp Posse had their performance early Saturday evening in the Charlie tent.
 Frontman Def P shouts "They should have fucking put us in the big tent, pull a fucking tent peg out of the ground and let the cancer ceiling collapse".
 Security people headed towards the Charlie tent to keep order.
-According to Def P it was a miracle that there were no deaths.
+According to Def P, it was a miracle that there were no deaths.